Vkale1/assembly_uploader/README.md

   --center CENTER       center for upload e.g. EMG --hold HOLD           hold date (private) if it should be different from the provided study in format dd-mm-yyyy.
 Will inherit the release date of the raw read study if not
                         provided.
-  --tpa                 is the study a third party assembly.
-Default True --publication PUBLICATION
+  --tpa                 use this flag if the study a third party assembly.
+Default False --publication PUBLICATION
                         pubmed ID for connected publication if available
 ```